IntersectMBO/lsm-tree/doc/final-report/final-report.md

-Currently, a UTxO-HD `cardano-node` already exists, but it is an MVP that uses off-the-shelf database software (LMDB) to store parts of the ledger state on disk.
+Currently, a UTxO-HD `cardano-node` already exists, but it is an MVP that uses off-the-shelf database software (LMDB) to store parts of the ledger state on disk[@utxo-db-api].
 Though the LMDB-based solution is suitable for the current state of the Cardano blockchain, it is not suitable to achieve Cardano’s long-term business requirements, such as high throughput with limited system resources.
 The goal of `lsm-tree` is to pave the way for achieving said business requirements,